Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete sound wall.

 - Lightweight use of these materials allows for walls in weight-limited applications

-- Mobile and configurable allowing teams to take them down and reconfigure them for other use with 3 team members
+- Mobile and configurable allowing teams to take them down and reconfigure them for other areas to use

-To find out more about our wall solutions, please check out our applications pages.
-We also have a variety of photos and videos to watch showing the wall construction.
+To learn more about our wall solutions, please check out our highway sound barriers.
+We also have a variety of photos and videos that showcase how our walls work.

-You can see what makes them so much better at eliminating highway traffic noise.
+You can see what makes them so much better at eliminating highway noise.